dylanhan99/rdxgraphics/README.md

 As for the BV attributes, you change them in Collider component, under the combobox as mentioned before.

 Notes:
-- BVs with "orientation" or "normal" attributes such as PlaneBV or RayBV have **euler-based** orientations, Pitch(x)-Yaw(y)-Roll(z), expressed in Radians.
+- BVs with "orientation" or "normal" attributes such as PlanePrimitive or RayPrimitive have **euler-based** orientations, Pitch(x)-Yaw(y)-Roll(z), expressed in Radians.
-- TriangleBV must uncheck "Follow Xform", and move position from there.
+- TrianglePrimitive must uncheck "Follow Xform", and move position from there.
 NOT from Xform component.
-- TriangleBV has P0, P1, P2, which when changed, updates the Collider's position (centroid), hence the above note.
+- TrianglePrimitive has P0, P1, P2, which when changed, updates the Collider's position (centroid), hence the above note.
-- TriangleBV's 3 points are offsets from centroid.
+- TrianglePrimitive's 3 points are offsets from centroid.

 ### Project Structure (Code Stuff)
 Main (/):